RESEARCH & TEACHING

 Teaching

-I use a variety of teaching methods that work with diverse learning styles and promote active engagement.
-Whether teaching in person or online, I aim to encourage participation, critical analysis, and collaboration.
+As an educator, I utilize a range of teaching methods that cater to diverse learning styles and foster active engagement.
+Whether teaching in person or online, I encourage participation, critical analysis, and collaboration.
 My use of discussion-based teaching, interactive assignments, and technology-enabled learning platforms allows students to engage with course material in ways that are most effective for them individually.
-My experiences as a non-traditional, mixed-race graduate student of Hispanic descent inform my understanding of underserved students' unique challenges.
-I strive to create a learning space where all students feel valued, respected, and capable of succeeding.